mwaqar1/AKS-ArgoCD-ArgoRollouts-POC/README.md

 - **Enhanced Troubleshooting Skills:** Improved ability to troubleshoot and resolve issues related to Kubernetes deployments and traffic management.
 - **Scalable Application Management:** Learned to manage and scale applications in a cloud-native environment, ensuring high availability and performance.
 - **Collaborative Deployment Strategies:** Gained insights into collaborative deployment strategies, enabling seamless collaboration between development and operations teams.
-- **Automated Rollback and Promotion:** Developed skills in configuring automated rollback and promotion strategies based on custom metrics and KPIs, ensuring robust deployment processes.

 ### Why This Project Matters